"The Hunting of the Snark" is a great film

 Besides Lewis Carroll’s textual allusions and Henry Holiday’s pictorial allusions, I now also found a piece with musical allusions.
 Accompanying the Bellman’s “That English is what you speak” with Greensleeves is clear, whereas I don’t know whether Young meant to allude to Schnittke when I heared Schnittke.
 Then again, to choose Silent Night to accompany the Baker’s gruesome end is wonderfully naughty.

 As far as I know, this recording is in the market since 2014.
 From MusicWeb it received three reviews, with Paul Corfield Godfrey‘s review inbetween Whitmore‘s and Higginson‘s reviews.
 As a layman I would like to add to these that if I ever would dare to try to learn The Hunting of the Snark by heart, I would use this recording to help me memorizing the text.

 Remark: The links in the quoted text from MusicWeb had been added in snrk.de and were not part of the original text.

 🎶 audio clip 🎶

 We’re delighted to announce the fantastic ‘The Hunting of the Snark’ will be returning to our forests this autumn!
 Suitable for children over 6 – this fun interactive show tells the story of the Lewis Carroll classic poem.

 — Forestry Commission Woods and Forests (@ForestryCommEng) July 18, 2018

 - Original post: https://victorianpoetrypoeticsandcontext.wikispaces.com/Ballad+Form+in+Victorian+Poetry

-- Mirrored post: http://snrk.de/Wikispaces/Ballad_Form_in_Victorian_Poetry.html
+- Mirrored post: https://snrk.de/Wikispaces/Ballad_Form_in_Victorian_Poetry.html